 Suggested Music

 If you have a religious song or musical request not on the list, please discuss your ideas with the music director; in general, almost any song from the parish’s Glory & Praise hymnal would be suitable.
+It is also possible to include a specially requested Christian/religious song that is not in the parish hymnal, but that incurs an additional small fee (refer to "other optional music services" on the "Options for Musicians" page) and is subject to the music director's approval for suitability for use in Catholic worship.

 If you opt for songs to be sung during the entrance procession and during Communion, short versions of the proper entrance and Communion antiphons for a Catholic funeral Mass will still be chanted before those songs begin.